Table of Contents

 Note: Due to a large number of loan applications, and our small team, it can take us a long time to follow up with applicants.

-Before you can access a loan on Kiva Zip, you will either need to find a trustee to endorse you, or apply independently through the No Trustee pilot program, with no Trustee and no endorsement.
+Before you can access a loan on Kiva Zip, you will either need to find a Trustee to endorse you, or apply independently through the Borrowers Network program, with no Trustee and no endorsement.
 Trustees can be either organizations or individuals.
 Finding a Trustee to endorse you may take longer, but gives you credibility with lenders during fundraising.

 - They must know the borrower very well, ideally over a long period of time, and must TRUST THEM DEEPLY